kudobuilder/kudo.dev/content/docs/architecture.md

 ## Implementation

 KUDO CLI and controller are written in Go.
-The CLI uses Kubernetes [client-go](https://github.com/kubernetes/client-go) to communicate to the KUDO controller.
+The CLI uses Kubernetes [client-go](https://github.com/kubernetes/client-go) to communicate to controller and uses HTTP to communicate to the repository.

-The KUDO controller uses the [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) to communicate to Kubernetes.
+The KUDO controller is built using the [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) and it's transitive dependencies to communicate to Kubernetes.
 All state needed for KUDO is stored in CRDs.
 A separate database is not needed.

 KUDO Operators are written in YAML.